Klalena/data_stories_of_alena.github.io/_posts/2020-08-11-The-Euler-Project.md

     return bouncy
 ```

 Having all the functions needed to solve this problem, it's time to write the program!
 I used a while loop to checks whether the number is bouncy or not, starting from 100 because there are no bouncy numbers below 100.
-Consequently, if the number is bouncy, it's get added to the list `bouncy_n` that keeps tracks of the bouncy number.
+Consequently, if the number is bouncy, it gets added to the list `bouncy_n` that keeps tracks of the bouncy number.
 While loop breaks when the proportion of bouncy numbers reaches 99%.
 Finally, following the loop, the `main` function prints the least number when the proportion first reaches 99%.

 ```python
 def main():